nima9/keyless-car/README.md

-A mock site of our keyless car business idea for CSC 375 class at UVIC
+A mock site of our keyless car business idea for CSC 375 class at UVIC (no svelte..at least not yet)

 # Astro Starter Kit: Blog